Community Health

 Volunteer Commitment: Volunteers are encouraged to attend two 4-hour shifts monthly and are required to commit to 4 months minimum.
 Maliheh can accommodate back-to-back shifts to save on driving.
 After 10 shifts, volunteers can become Trainers and potentially join the Leadership Team.

 Additionally, Maliheh is currently running a trial program of virtual 2-hour Spanish Interpreting shifts.
+These volunteers must serve a minimum of 1 hr/week.
+Hours of operation are 11 AM to 1 PM.
 If you are interested in this, please contact a Maliheh Program Director through the "Contact Us" tab.

 Welcome Baby Volunteer Description: